 1919 was a year of political ferment and uncertainty.
 The Russian revolution was exercising the British ruling class.
 The Secretary of State, Winston Churchill, advocated supporting Germany – only very recently an enemy – in order to counter the spread of Bolshevism.
 In the UK thirty-four million days were lost in strikes.
 Paranoia spread amongst the elite with the spectre of a new order replacing all that was familiar.
-The 1919 Pageant, therefore, can be seen as an expression of support for the old order, of a bucolic pre-war past.
+The 1919 Pageant, therefore, can be seen as an expression of support for the old order.
+Most of the village were involved and visitors totalled 9000, with special trains laid on to bring festival-goers from the metropolis.
+All in all, it was quite an event in Eversley’s history.

 This link to a source of information on British pageants has some fascinating background detail.
 See here